SergeyMi37/Wsock-Embedded-Py-1/README.md

 ## How to Test it

 - Run an Iris Session in Docker
-- Select your Websocket Echo Server
+- Select your WebSocket Echo Server
 - Enter the text you want to send or generate it
 - Send it and see the result